samrat-ghosh-13/samrat-ghosh-13/README.md

 ### Hi there 👋, I'm Samrat.

-I work as a Senior Consultant at Deloitte Digital.
+I work as a Software Engineer at Maersk.
 I love Web Application Development.

 I have worked with the following technologies:
 - React, Next, Vue